 So, we make a lot of barbecue.
 I mean, A LOT OF BARBECUE.
 And a lot of barbecue means a lot of leftovers!
 It’s not a bad problem to have, don’t get me wrong.
-Sometimes we freeze our leftover pulled pork and brisket, but many times, I work the leftovers into new recipes, like this leftover pulled pork mac and cheese and the killer garlic panko topping.
+Sometimes we freeze our leftover pulled pork and brisket, but many times, I work the leftovers into new recipes, from pulled pork pizza to this leftover pulled pork mac and cheese and the killer garlic panko topping.

 Best pasta for macaroni and cheese

 As the name suggests, the iconic elbow macaroni is always a favorite as the base for any macaroni and cheese.
 It is short yet sturdy and holds up with the cheesy sauce.
 Almost any pasta can be used, but I would not use spaghetti, fettuccini or linguine type noodles.

 Other favorite pastas to use include: small shells, penne, fusilli, farfalle, rotini and ziti.

 Can pulled pork mac and cheese be made ahead?

 There are several ways you can prepare and serve this dish.
 The entire meal can be assembled, ready to bake, but cover in foil and refrigerate to be baked later or the next day.
 Just make sure you are using a dish that can go from refrigerator to oven.

 You can also bake the entire dish and reheat it later.
 To reheat your mac and cheese, bake in the oven at 350ºF for 20 minutes until warm and bubbly.